 This year, at the XOXO Festival closing remarks, Andy Baio asked the attendees to write about their experience when they got home.
-If we didn’t have a blog he encouraged us to start one, to become active members of the indy web.
+If we didn’t have a blog he encouraged us to start one, to become active members of the indie web.

 But I rarely blog.

 When post here it’s usually to promote something I’m working on.

 Random thoughts on the XOXO Festival:

 I’d forgotten about how much XOXO means to me.
 I’d gotten wrapped up in worry about the state of my projects/my job/the world, and XOXO crept up on me.
 When the day came I didn’t think I was ready.

 When I got off the bus at the opening party and saw the festival grounds…

 …I was overwhelmed with the following thought:

 “I’m SO ready for this.”

 At the opening party I met up with friends I hadn’t seen in months.
 We commiserated over hard times and got excited about each others projects.
 I was so happy to see everyone.